 Pay off your debt

 I know it’s exciting to start dreaming about buying a home, but it’s important to pay off all non-mortgage debt first.
-I know it sounds silly to pay down debt before you save for a down payment.
+I know it sounds silly to pay down debt before you save for a house down payment.
 But once these debts are paid off, this can help free up hundreds (or thousands) of dollars that you can help you save money faster.

 When all your non-mortgage debt has been paid off, this can help alleviate some of the financial strain on your monthly budget, help you secure a better mortgage rate, and prepare you for the inevitable emergencies that come with home ownership.

-If you’re interested, you can grab my free Debt Payoff Thermometer to help track your progress.
+If you’re interested, you can grab my FREE Debt Payoff Thermometer to help track your progress.
 Enter your information below to download this printable debt payoff chart.